 Within the CVRD, the labour force is somewhat geographically clustered.
 Note that this refers to the residential locations of workers in these sectors rather than where this employment takes place.
-Electoral area E includes a cluster of agriculture, forestry, fishing and hunting workers.
+Electoral area F includes clusters of manufacturing workers, agriculture, forestry, fishing and hunting workers.
+Electoral area F includes notably few people working in healthcare, social assistance, education and retail.

-See Table 26, Table 27 and Table 28: Share of Labour Force by Industry Sector in 2016.
+See Error!
+Reference source not found., Error!
+Reference source not found. and Error!
+Reference source not found.: Share of Labour Force by Industry Sector in 2016.